jeffqchen/Saturn8DINMod/README.md

 <img src="./Pics/pcb_after.jpg" width="600px" />

-Note: When soldering the 100uF SMD cap, make sure the solder did NOT short the adjacent jumper pad.
+Note: When soldering the 100uF SMD cap, make sure the solder does NOT short the adjacent jumper pad.

 Then, tin all the SMD pads with a good amount of solder, so you can solder metal pins onto them.